 Copper prices slip as China cools growth and credit plans

-LONDON: Copper fell on Monday on indications that top consumer China could pull back on credit expansion after it also disappointed with modest growth targets, though analysts remained positive on the metal's long-term fundamentals.
+LONDON: Copper fell on Monday after modest economic growth targets from China and indications that it could pull back on credit expansion, though analysts remained positive on the metal's long-term fundamentals.

-China is widely expected to rein in coronavirus-induced stimulus and cool credit growth to contain debt risks while maintaining support for ailing small firms.
-It has also set modest growth targets.
+China, the world's biggest metals consumer, is widely expected to rein in coronavirus-related stimulus and cool credit growth to contain debt risks.

-"The trigger for lower prices came from the latest communication from the Chinese government that disappointed investors," said Gianclaudio Torlizzi, partner at consultancy T-Commodity, adding that China was concerned about debt levels.
+"The trigger for lower prices came from the latest communication from the Chinese government," said Gianclaudio Torlizzi at consultancy T-Commodity.

-Copper will likely fall in the next few weeks due to a lack of immediate bullish drivers, but the move to a lower carbon economy - in which the metal, widely used in renewable energy systems, is a key beneficiary - will be supportive, he said.
+Copper is likely to fall in the next few weeks owing to a lack of immediate bullish drivers, but the transition to a lower-carbon economy - with renewable energy systems that require copper - will be supportive, he said.

 CHINA CREDIT: "In line with the goal of supporting growth, the government's planned fiscal consolidation in 2021 will be more modest than we had previously anticipated," ratings agency Fitch said.